Skip to main content

 caution

-This method only collects the visitor's active feature flags.
-This means the result excludes all the feature flags for which the visitor is assigned to the off (default or control) variation.
-When you need all of the visitor's feature flags to iterate over, use getFeatureFlags instead.
+This method retrieves only the active feature flags for the visitor.
+This means that any feature flags assigned to the off (default or control) variation will be excluded from the results.
+If you need to access all of the visitor’s feature flags, use getFeatureFlags instead.

 Parameters